Submissions

 8. This page should not be numbered.

 c.
 Text with bibliography.
 This text should not exceed 300 words, and should be accompanied by 3 (three) to 5 (five) bibliographic references.
+Abstract should be up to 150 words.
 It will be cited in consecutive numerical sequence, according to the order of appearance in the text, with Arabic numerals and in superscript format.
 For the reference of medical journals, the abbreviations that appear in the Index Medicus: List of Journals Indexed will be used, which is available at www.ncbi.nlm.nih.gov/entrez/citmatch_help.html#Journalists.
 Personal communications, manuscripts or any other unpublished data will not be included in the bibliographic citations.
 All of them, however, can be included, in parentheses, in the text.
 If abstracts are cited, they must be identified with (abstract) placed after the title of the work.

 Examples: